-Starting with the 2008 Prescribed Medicines file, there can be multiple RXNDCs for a LINKIDX.
+There can be multiple RXNDCs for a LINKIDX.
 All the acquisitions in the LINKIDX represent the same drug (active ingredients), but the RXNDCs may represent different manufacturers.
 (For more details on matching, please see Section 4.0).

 2.6.1.3 Panel Variable (PANEL)